gaps-closure/gaps-closure.github.io/docs/C/01-overview.md

 to the program, which drive the program analysis, partitioning, and code autogeneration required by a GAPS application.

-### The Problem **XXX: Ready for Review**

-The machinery required to verifiably and securely establish communication between cross-domain systems (CDS) without jeopardizing data spillage is too complex to implement for many software platforms where such communication would otherwise be desired.
+**Problem:** The machinery required to verifiably and securely establish communication between cross-domain systems (CDS) without jeopardizing data spillage is too complex to implement for many software platforms where such communication would otherwise be desired.
 To regulate data exchanges between domains, network architects rely on several risk mitigation strategies including human fusion of data, diodes, and hypervisors which are insufficient for future commercial and government needs as they are high overhead, customized to specific setups, prone to misconfiguration, and vulnerable to software/hardware security flaws.
 To streamline the design, development, and deployment of provably secure CDSs, new hardware and software co-design tools are needed to more effectively build cross-domain support directly into applications and associated hardware early in the development lifecycle.

-### Solution **XXX: Ready for Review **

-Peraton Labs is developing CLOSURE (Cross-domain Language-extensions for Optimal SecUre Refactoring and Execution) to address the challenges associated with building cross-domain applications in software.
+**Solution:** Peraton Labs is developing CLOSURE (Cross-domain Language-extensions for Optimal SecUre Refactoring and Execution) to address the challenges associated with building cross-domain applications in software.
 CLOSURE extends existing programming languages by enabling developers the ability to express security intent through overlay annotations and security policies such that an application can be compiled to separable binaries for concurrent execution on physically isolated platforms.
-The CLOSURE compiler toolchain interprets annotation directives to facilitate this process which consist of:

-1. Verification of source via cross-domain lint-checking and data-flow analysis
-2. Program partitioning of the application using source level annotations to break the application into separate executables to be run in physically isolated memory spaces
-3. Automated insertion of remote procedure calls (RPCs) utilizing novel GAPS hardware to enforce redaction, validation, encryption, etc. across levels, and iv) optimization of partitioning decisions to meet programmer objectives (e.g. tradeoffs for partition sizes vs RPC overhead).
-CLOSURE provides a set of novel co-design tools that extend current software development environments to ease adoption by the development community.
+The CLOSURE compiler toolchain interprets annotation directives and performs program analysis of the annotated program and produces a correct-by-construction partition if feasible.
+CLOSURE automatically generates and inserts serialization, marshalling, and remote-procedure call code for cross-domain interactions between the program partitions.

 ## Architecture **XXX: Needs writeup around figure **